Yummy, Yummy, Yummy (album)

 Yummy, Yummy, Yummy is a 1969 album by Julie London.
-It was London's final album for Liberty Records, her label since 1955.
+It was London's final studio album, and her only one to feature covers of contemporary songs by popular 1960s acts (Beatles, Doors, Bob Dylan).
 It was produced by Tommy Oliver, who was also the arranger and conductor.
 The album was released under catalog number LST 7609.

 The album was re-released on CD on June 21, 2005, by Collector's Choice Music.

 Track listing

 Selected personnel

 As listed in Go Slow: The Life of Julie London.